woutishere122/BEWA/README.md

 Hoe geïnstalleerd enz

 ## Download dataset
 downloading all the necessary files was time-consuming.
 Therefore, we installed `datalad`, a data management tool to efficiently handle large-scale datasets.
+This code allowed us to download the dataset using the Neurodesk terminal, making the data available on our own Windows system, as well as on Neurodesk.
 ```bash
 # Install the installer
 pip install datalad-installer